Nerwyn/Nerwyn/README.md

 ## **Open to work!**

-I'm a mission driven software engineer who focuses on backend development professionally, but also does frontend web component custom element development, custom smart home devices, and general DIY for fun.
+I'm a jack of all trades engineer who focuses on backend software development professionally, but also does frontend web component custom element development, custom smart home devices, and general DIY for fun.

-I have two degrees in Biomedical Engineering, and want to use my healthcare technology background to improve healthcare via software solutions.
-I'm also open to other good missions like mental health, green technology, and (as you can see from my open source projects) smart home devices and automation.
+I have two degrees in Biomedical Engineering, and want to use my diverse engineering background to improve healthcare via software solutions.
+I'm especially open to good missions such as healthcare, mental health, green technology, and (as you can see from my open source projects) smart home devices and automation.

 ## Professionally, I've...